legerch/develop-memo/Documentations/Developpement/Build management/Compilers/GCC/README.md

   - [Disable GCC GNU (and POSIX) extensions][thread-so-disable-extensions]
 - Interesting articles :
   - [`Werror` is not your friend][article-embeddedartitry-werror-is-not-your-friend]
+  - [The Best and Worst GCC Compiler Flags For Embedded][article-interruptmemfault-best-worst-compiler-flags-embedded]
+  - [Airbus - Getting the maximum of your C compiler, for security][article-airbus-compiler-security-gcc]
   - [Upstream Linux Developers Against "-O3" Optimizing The Kernel][news-phoronix-linux-kernel-against-o3-flag]
 - Tutorials
   - [Build shared and static libraries][tutorial-edu-c-libs]